Symbolic Significance of Characters

 Conclusion | Symbolic Significance

 You have gone through the symbolic significance of main characters of the novel.
-Some character have more than one symbol due to change in their personality.
-As in the case of Sydney Carton, his role is different in start and at end, he is totally changed.
+Some character has more than one symbol due to change in their personality.
+As with Sydney Carton, his role is different to start and at the end, he is totally changed.
 He starts from zero and ends with the title of hero.
-Other characters are also presented symbolically up to some extant, but due to less presence on canvas, they have less significance.
+Other characters are also presented symbolically up to some extant, but because of less presence on canvas, they have less significance.